 My first month of budget watching has ended and I am extremely excited about this.
 It’s the first time when I have written down all the spendings to the last cent and I was extremely surprised with the results.
 We are spending a lot more than I had anticipated, despite living in a really cheap country and paying to rent or debts, and this has to be addressed.

-But until then, here is the May spending per category: in brackets, with red, is the amount spent over the initial May budget and in green the money saved:
+But until then, below are our May spendings per category: in brackets, with red, is the amount spent over the initial May budget and in green the money saved (if any).

 1. Food: $416.59 ($116.59)

 2. Gifts: $162.67 ($12.67)